John Mackintosh (Scottish politician): Personal life and death

-While in Ibadan, Mackintosh met Una Maclean, a doctor and anthropologist; they married in 1963.
-They had two children of their own, in addition to two children he had from a prior marriage (to Janette Robertson, one of his former students) and three children she had from a prior marriage.
+While in Ibadan, Mackintosh met Una Maclean, a doctor and anthropologist; they married in 1963, the same year his first marriage was dissolved.
+He and Maclean had two children of their own, in addition to two children he had from his first marriage and three children she had from a prior marriage.

-In July 1977, Mackintosh was admitted to the Royal Free Hospital in London for an unspecified medical condition.
-Shortly thereafter, he lost consciousness on a flight from London to Edinburgh.
-He underwent heart surgery at the Royal Infirmary of Edinburgh, though his health continued to decline after; on 24 July 1978, he collapsed at his home after experiencing chest pains, and died at Western General Hospital in Edinburgh six days later, on 30 July, at the age of 48.
+In 1977, a tumour was found in Mackintosh's heart.
+He underwent heart surgery at the Royal Infirmary of Edinburgh.
+While his initial prognosis was optimistic, it was subsequently determined that his condition was terminal, though he continued to work as he much as he was able to.
+On 24 July 1978, he collapsed at his home after experiencing chest pains, and died at Western General Hospital in Edinburgh six days later, on 30 July, at the age of 48.
 In the ensuing by-election to the Berwick and East Lothian constituency, his seat was won by John Home Robertson.

 Legacy

 Mackintosh was a forceful proponent of devolution to Scotland.
 He famously said in the House of Commons in 1976: "People in Scotland want a degree of government for themselves.
 It is not beyond the wit of man to devise the institutions to meet these demands."
 This quote is engraved on the threshold of the Donald Dewar Room at Holyrood.
-The late Donald Dewar, First Minister of Scotland, said of John Mackintosh's lifelong belief in devolution:
+Dewar himself, when First Minister of Scotland, said of John Mackintosh's lifelong belief in devolution:

-"His ideas had a lasting influence. ....[He] was a powerful advocate for devolution...John was something of a prophet, a mighty champion of reform at a time when constitutional change was not an approved and certainly not a fashionable cause.
-At the core he always placed democratic control, the empowering of the people.
-He did not base his argument on nationalism.
-It was not the glorification of the Nation state.
-It was never Scotland right or wrong.
-His vision was good government, an equitable democracy, that borrowed, elevated, created opportunity for the citizen."

 A memorial lecture was founded by Arthur Greenan, his friends in the constituency and colleagues in Edinburgh University.
 The lecture is held every year, alternating between East Lothian and Edinburgh University.
 Past speakers have included Jack McConnell, John Kenneth Galbraith, Neil Kinnock, John Smith, Donald Dewar, and Gordon Brown, among others.

 Mackintosh's focus on Scottish devolution has also been discussed in The Scotsman by Iain Gray, former leader of Scottish Labour.

 After his death, two volumes of essays were published: Mackintosh on Scotland, edited by Henry Drucker (1982), and Mackintosh on Parliament and Social Democracy, edited by David Marquand (1983).